HMS Thunder (1803): Royal Navy

 In April 1803, War with France had just resumed and the Royal Navy needed small warships to escort convoys and combat privateers.
 The Navy purchased Dasher in October 1803.
 She underwent fitting for a bomb vessel at Deptford Dockyard between 1 November 1803 and 10 February 1804.
 Commander George Cocks commissioned her for the Mediterranean in December 1803.

 On 13 April 1805, Thunder captured Africano.

 On 17 November, Thunder detained the Prussian ship Minerva, of one gun, six men and 200 tons (bm).
-Minerva was sailing from Barcelona to Embden with a cargo of brandy.
+Minerva was sailing from Barcelona to Emden with a cargo of brandy.
 Ten days later, Thunder detained the Swedish ship St. Jean, of two guns, eight men, and 150 tons (bm).
 St Jean had been sailing from Vigo to Stralsund with cocoa and fish when Thunder captured her off Malaga.

 In 1806, Thunder was in the Mediterranean.
 On 21 January, she captured Comercium.
 Between 7 and 21 February, Thunder sent two Danish vessels into Gibraltar: the brig Commerce, Broadson, master, which had been sailing from Alicante to Amsterdam, and Victoriosa, Roche, master, which had been sailing from Alicante to Leghorn.
 Comercium and Commerce were probably the same vessel.

-Next, Thunder detained Fremde Soshende, Thompson, master, which had been sailing from Malaga to Embden, and sent her into Gibraltar.
+Next, Thunder detained Fremde Soshende, Thompson, master, which had been sailing from Malaga to Emben, and sent her into Gibraltar.
 This may have been Suskinders, or Trende Soskinders, which Thunder had detained on 24 March.
 His Majesty granted Thunder two-thirds of the value of the prize.
 Thunder also received two-thirds for Frau Anna Margaretha, detained on 30 April, and for Foderns Bestlutning, detained on 5 May.

 On 27 April 1806, Beagle and a number of other vessels were in company with Termagant when Termagant captured the Anna Maria Carolina.

 On 1 May, Thunder detained Flora.

 LL reported on 6 June that Thunder had detained two Danish ships and sent them into Gibraltar.
 Fortune, Tasmar, master, had been coming from Galipoli and was bound for Copenhagen.
 Harmony, Fisher, master, had been coming from Leghorn and was bound for Stettin.

 Between 16 and 11 May Thunder detained five Danish vessels that she sent into Gibraltar: